CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Precision_Assembler.md

 # Precision Assembler

-The `PrecisionAssembler` package can be used to add/remove recipes to/from the II Precision Assembler.
+The `PrecisionAssembler` package can be used to modify the Immersive Intelligence Precision Assembler recipes.

 ## Importing the Package